-After doing some digging, I realized that my old deodorant was actually clogging up my pores, making my body not sweat, and ultimately hurting more than it helped.
-My armpits needed a good old fashion detox and yours will too!
+After doing some digging, I realized that my old deodorant was actually clogging up my pores and sweat glands, making my body not sweat, and ultimately hurting more than it helped.
+My armpits needed a good old fashion underarm detox and yours will too!

 But in the beginning I did feel like I needed it more.
 Then there were some occasions where I just put a few drops of apple cider vinegar on a rag and wiped my underarm area for an extra cleanse.

-I feel like this mask gets rid of any build-up or impurities left behind and just makes my skin feel so much cleaner and it couldn’t be any easier since it’s just TWO ingredients – apple cider vinegar and Bentonite Clay Powder.
+I feel like this mask gets rid of any build-up or impurities left behind and just makes my skin feel so much cleaner and it couldn’t be any easier since it’s just TWO ingredients.

 The mask is super easy to apply once you mix the two together into a paste, just rub on your underarm area.
 I let it dry, which is pretty quick, just about 5 minutes and wipe off with a warm wet towel.